An evolving space framework for Oseen equations on a moving domain

-\end{enumerate} \end{proposition} \begin{proof} {\it Part 1:} The measurability of the maps are clear from inspection. \\{\it Part 2:} The boundedness for $l$ follows from inspection.
-For the boundedness of $\lambda$, on appeals to the fact that $\Phi_t$ is regular in time and space.
-In order to see that $a$ is bounded, besides the term $\left((\Vee-\w)\cdot \nabla \right)u \cdot v$, the boundedness is clear.
-For this problematic term, it is sufficient to only consider the contribution due to $\Vee$ since we are assuming $\w$ to be regular in space and time.
+{\it Part 1:} Since $t \mapsto u(t), v(t)$ are measurable functions, the measurability of the bilinear forms $b(t;u(t),v(t)$ and $l(t; u(t), v(t)) $ follows directly from their definitions and properties of measurable functions.
+Furthermore, the measurability of t $\mapsto \, \lambda(t;u(t),v(t))$, can be proved in an analogue way as presented in \cite[Lemma 2.26]{AlpEllSti15A}, which directly implies the measurability of the $ a(t;u(t),v(t)) $. \\{\it Part 2:} The boundedness of $l$ follows from inspection.
+For the boundedness of $\lambda$, one appeals to the fact that $\Phi_t$ is regular in time and space.
+In order to see that $b$ and $a$ are bounded, it is enough to prove boundedness of the term $\left((\Vee-\w)\cdot \nabla \right)u \cdot v$.
+For this, it is sufficient to only consider the contribution due to $\Vee$ since we are assuming $\w$ to be regular in space and time.
 The \emph{minimal} assumption in Assumption \ref{ass:AssumptionsForV} is that $\Vee\circ \Phi_{(\cdot)} \in L^\infty(0,T;L^p(\Omega_0))$ for $p\geq d$, therefore

-where $\frac{1}{p}+ \frac{1}{p^*} = 1$ and $p\geq d$.
+where $\frac{1}{p}+ \frac{1}{p^*} = \frac{1}{2}$ and $p\geq d$.
 By Sobolev embedding, we see that there is $C>0$ such that